mistweaverco/kulala.nvim/docs/docs/getting-started/configuration-options.md

 #### contenttypes.pathresolver

 You can use Request Variables to read values from requests / responses.
 To access a specific value inside a body Kulala gives you the possibility to define a path for it.

-This is normally JSONPath for JSON or XPath for XML but can be individually defined for any content type.
+This is normally JSONPath for JSON or XPath for XML, but can be individually defined for any content type.

 Possible values:

 - You can use an external program which receives the full body as stdin and has to return the selected value in stdout.
   The placeholder `{{path}}` can be used in any string of this defintion and will be replaced by the actual path (after `body.`).
 - Alternative you can give a lua function of `value = function(body, path)`.

 Default:

-Kulala has implemented a simple JSONPath parser which supports object traversal including array index access.
+Kulala has implemented a basic JSONPath parser which supports object traversal including array index access.

 For full JSONPath support you need to use an external program like `jsonpath-cli` or `jp`.

 ```lua
 contenttypes = {